 Add the spices and sauté until fragrant (5).
 Add the BBQ sauce and stir to combine (6).
 Cook to heat through.

 Top these delicious BBQ Jackfruit Tacos with all of your favorite toppings.

-We love shredded cabbage or lettuce, sliced red onions or quick pickled red onions, avocado or easy homemade guacamole, sliced green onions, sliced jalapeños, a squeeze of fresh lime juice, and vegan sour cream or southwest vegan ranch dressing.
+We love shredded cabbage or lettuce, sliced red onions or quick pickled red onions, avocado or easy homemade guacamole, sliced green onions, sliced jalapeños, a squeeze of fresh lime juice, and vegan sour cream, southwest vegan ranch dressing, or vegan chipotle crema.

 Fridge: Store leftover BBQ Jackfruit in an air-tight container in the fridge for 3 to 4 days.
 Store toppings and tortillas separately from the filling.

 Freezer: You can also freeze the BBQ Jackfruit filling.
 Transfer to a freezer-safe container or plastic bag.
 It should keep well for 2 to 3 months.

 Reheat: If frozen, thaw in the fridge overnight.
 Reheat leftovers in the microwave or in a skillet over medium-low heat.
 Add extra BBQ sauce when reheating if you like.